Struggling to Work from Home? How to Set Boundaries + Other Tips

 Your home life and work set-up play a huge part in your WFH experience.

-As we’re heading into the 2nd lockdown, a lot of business have spoken of their intent to keep people working from home for a loooong time.
+A lot of businesses have spoken of their intent to keep people working from home for a loooong time.

 That is if you want to be productive, of course.